hmrc/tax-free-childcare-payments/resources/public/api/conf/common/testing.md

            <pre class="code--block">
 {
  "errorCode": "E0027",
- "errorDescription": "The CCP you have specified is not linked to the TFC Account.
-Please ensure that the parent goes into their TFC Portal and adds the CCP to their account first before attempting payment again later.", }
+ "errorDescription": "The Childcare Provider (CCP) you have specified is not linked to the TFC Account.
+The parent must go into their TFC Portal and add the CCP to their account first before attempting payment again later.", }
            </pre></td>
     </tr>